Anne Klein (fashion designer)

 She co-founded Anne Klein & Company in 1968 with Gunther Oppenheim, and within ten years her designs were being sold in over 750 department stores and boutiques in the USA.

-Her design career began in 1937 when she was awarded a scholarship to attend the Traphagen School of Fashion, which led to her first job as a sketcher for dress firms on 7th Avenue.
+Her design career began in 1937 when she was awarded a scholarship to attend the Traphagen School of Fashion, which led to her first job as a sketcher for dress firms on Seventh Avenue.

 In 1948 she married clothing manufacturer Ben Klein, with whom she launched the Junior Sophisticates clothing line.
 Junior Sophisticates offered styles to younger women with smaller figures.
 Anne Klein was the principal designer at Junior Sophisticates until 1960, when her marriage ended.
-In 1963, she married her second husband, Matthew "Chip" Rubinstein, and in 1968, they founded Anne Klein & Company at 39th Street.
-She also opened Anne Klein Studio at 57th Street.
+In 1963, she married her second husband, Matthew "Chip" Rubinstein, and in 1968, they founded Anne Klein & Company on 39th Street.
+She also opened Anne Klein Studio on 57th Street.